Access Free New Mexico State Records (Search Anyone in NM)

 New Mexico criminal records mainly contain any DUIs, convictions, and/or arrest charges.
 Shelter managers and potential employers examine a person’s criminal history to see if they exude a safe or dangerous presence.
 Some individuals with a criminal record can start anew, provided that their crime was a mild offense.

-Can Private Citizens Find Someone’s Criminal History in New Mexico?
+Can Private Citizens Find Someone’s Criminal History in NM?

-Because of the IPRA, criminal histories are New Mexico state records that are open to the public.
-With that said, criminal records maintained by the NMDPS (New Mexico Department of Public Safety) can only be accessed by the subject and authorized individuals.
+Because of the Inspection of Public Records Act (IPRA), New Mexico state records, particularly criminal records are open to the public, however there are some exemptions or limitations.
+With that said, criminal records maintained by the New Mexico Department of Public Safety (NMDPS) can only be accessed by the subject and authorized individuals.
 Private citizens can’t request these.2

 How Do I See if Someone Has a Criminal History in New Mexico?

-The NMDPS offers a criminal records repository that allows individuals to get fingerprints.
+The New Mexico Department of Public Safety (NMDPS) offers a criminal records repository that allows individuals to get fingerprints.
 As stated before, people can only use this service to obtain their own criminal histories.
 (Employers and other authorities are exceptions to this rule.)

 Someone can request electronic or manual fingerprinting:

-Electronically – They have to register through Gemalto and pay by credit card, money order, or agency.
+Electronically – Register through Gemalto and pay by credit card, money order, or agency.
 Afterward, they locate the Gemalto site closest to them on the map.

 Thales, APS Dept. 165